 Instead of focusing on the negative, what went wrong, or will go wrong, they know that in this world, “nothing ever goes wrong”, as Nisargadatta Mahara said.
 So, they focus on finding out what blessings and learning the lessons that those events bring them, and being in the present.
 Thus, the awakened still experience the pain, but they don’t suffer.

 They don’t suffer, because they no longer identify themselves with the actions.
 They are now the witness, observing the writer writing an article, or a speaker speaking on stage.
 Thus, things and tragedies no longer happen to them.
 Rather, they are events that happen in that scene.
 Such state of mind lets them choose proper thoughts and actions to respond to the events.

 I’m just a novice in this art.
 Throughout my life, I’ve seen incomprehensible things that happened to many people, rich and poor alike.
-I’ve often wondered how some could manage to stay happy and lead a carefree life, even when bad lucks seem to follow every step they take; whereas others suffer.
+I’ve often wondered how some could manage to stay happy and lead a carefree life; whereas others suffer.

 I want to be like the former.
 This guide is my attempt to learn how to apply the principles on my journey toward my dreams.
 My aim is not to get there as soon as possible, but to enjoy the road all along.

 So that if any of my dreams come true,

 For things are exactly where they are supposed to be.